garden-io/garden/docs/reference/module-types/helm.md

 # numbers and dashes, must start with a letter, and cannot end with a dash) and must not be longer than 63 characters.
 namespace:

+# Manually specify port forwards that Garden should set up when deploying in dev or watch mode.
+If specified, these
+# override the auto-detection of forwardable ports, so you'll need to specify the full list of port forwards to
+# create.
+portForwards:
+  - # An identifier to describe the port forward.
+    name:

+    # The full resource kind and name to forward to, e.g. Service/my-service or Deployment/my-deployment.
+Note that
+    # Garden will not validate this ahead of attempting to start the port forward, so you need to make sure this is
+    # correctly set.
+The types of resources supported will match that of the `kubectl port-forward` CLI command.
+    resource:

+    # The port number on the remote resource to forward to.
+    targetPort:

+    # The _preferred_ local port to forward from.
+If none is set, a random port is chosen.
+If the specified port is
+    # not available, a warning is shown and a random port chosen instead.
+    localPort:

 # Optionally override the release name used when installing (defaults to the module name).
 releaseName: